Gees-cloud/amazon-s3-static-website/README.md

 - Configure public access through a bucket policy
 - Use the AWS Console to deploy cloud resources without writing backend code

+Live demo message:
-The deployed site displays the message: "Hello from Ejike on AWS!"
+📸 "Hello from Ejike on AWS!"

 ---

 ## 📚 Key Concepts